SaaS security: The risks of collaboration in the cloud

 Despite the user actively clicking on the URL to visit the page, Darktrace flagged the event as threatening due to the rarity of the destination domain in comparison to company’s normal network activity.
 Artificial intelligence has consistently demonstrated this ability to provide a safety net for human error — flagging anomalous connections and rare domains regardless of how well they may be disguised to the unsuspecting user.

 From social engineering attacks to insider threats to stolen credentials, the risks inherent to SaaS are largely user-dependent.
-As a consequence, any security tool up to the task of defending SaaS applications must understand how these users work, evolve, and collaborate.
+As a consequence, any security tool up to the task of defending these applications must understand how these users work, evolve, and collaborate.
 Indeed, it is precisely the sought-after interconnectedness and collaborative nature of SaaS platforms which makes the potential reward for attackers so great, as a single breach could allow them to compromise an entire company.
-Yet the efficiencies promised by SaaS need not come at the cost of security, since the latest AI cyber defenses shine a light on even the most remote corners of the cloud.
+Yet the efficiencies promised need not come at the cost of security, since the latest AI cyber defenses shine a light on even the most remote corners of the cloud.